Financial Aid Policies

 Effective: July 1, 2011

 The Office of Financial Aid will notify the student if he/she fails to maintain Satisfactory Academic Progress.
-Students will be notified of their SAP status by University e-mail only.
+Students will be notified of their SAP status by mail only.
+Students can view academic progress status in the financial aid section of their my.Fairfield account.

 Reinstatement of Financial Aid